xiaohui-victor-li/FinDKG/FinDKG_dataset/README.md

 * 'stat.txt': The first two columns correspond to the number of entities and relations, respectively.

-Test set is held-out for evaluation the model performance.
+Test set is held-out for evaluating the model performance.
 This should match the results of the original paper regarding the Temporal Link Prediction evaluation.

 **/FinDKG-full**: The full dataset including a larger size of the event triplets.
 This graph dataset adopts the same format as `/FinDKG` while is left for future extended research.

+* 'time2id.txt': This time mapping table further provided the mapping from time ID to realistic date for real-world application.

 ## Usage